ClaraMarquardt/EmailAnalyser/README.md

  - _Scoring Algorithm_: The sentiment analysis algorithm was trained on 1.3 million English-language tweets from which emojis had been removed -> The score assigned to non-English emails will not be meaningful & sentiment conveyed through emojis will not be captured.

- - _Regular Schedule Execution Constraints_: 'Regular Schedule' mode execution requires that the computer is turned on and connected to the Internet at the time of job execution.
+ - _Regular Schedule Execution Constraints_: 'Regular Schedule' mode execution (using Cron) requires that the computer is turned on and connected to the Internet at the time of job execution.
 Should the computer be turned off the job will be next executed the following week.

 #### # SET-UP & EXECUTION